AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Compliance_Matrices/content.rst

 ========================
 This section contains compliance matrices with the guidance contained in section 12.2 of DO-178B.

-**Note:** in the following, we always use the term "verification tool" to indicate the software level of the tool following the DO-178B taxonomy.
+**Note:** in the following, we always use the term "verification tool" to in accordance with the DO-178B taxonomy.
 This term is equivalent to TQL5 for DO-178C.

 .. csv-table:: **Section 12.2**
    :delim: |
    :header: "Section", "Data", "Notes"

-   12.2a|verification tool|see `Software Level`_
+   12.2a|verification tool|see :ref:`software-level`
    12.2b|not applicable|verification tool
     12.2c (Software Configuration Management Recommendations)|Compliance matrix for table A-8 in :qmref:`/PLANS/Software_Configuration_Management_Recommendations`|Up to the applicant, see :qmref:`/PLANS/Tool_Qualification_Plan/User_Activities`
    12.2c (Software Quality Assurance Plan) | Compliance matrix for table A-9 in :qmref:`/PLANS/Software_Quality_Assurance_Plan`